RIAPS/riaps.github.io/tutorials/launch.md

+# Placeholder for RIAPS Application Management Tutorial

 >Note: This page will describe the launching of riaps (ctrl and deplo).
-Plan to reference any information already available.